-Yes, you can still move forward with your wrongful death claim even if the defendant is also facing criminal charges.
+Yes, whether it be negligent or intentional you can still file a claim and move forward with your wrongful death case even if the defendant is also facing criminal charges.
 However, your lawyer’s ability to obtain the evidence needed to support your case could be called into question if it is tied up with the state’s prosecuting attorney.
 Get a wrongful death lawyer’s advice and support to find out how to proceed if the defendant is facing criminal charges in your case.

 A Tampa Wrongful Death Attorney Could Help You Seek Justice

 A Tampa wrongful death lawyer at Distasio Law Firm have been helping families hold wrongdoers accountable in wrongful death cases for over 30 years.
-If you believe your loved one’s death was the result of a wrongful, preventable accident, we would like to help.
+If you believe your loved one’s death was the result of a wrongful, preventable accident, we would like to help with a free consultation.
 We understand the emotional trauma that wrongful deaths can cause and want to do everything in our power to ease your burden throughout your lawsuit.